GraphQL-Designer/graphqldesigner.com/README.md

 # GraphQL Designer ![alt text](https://travis-ci.org/GraphQL-Designer/graphqldesigner.com.svg?branch=dev)
-[GraphQL Designer](https://www.graphqldesigner.com/) is prototyping tool to develop full-stack GraphQL applications.
+[GraphQL Designer](https://www.graphqldesigner.com/) is a prototyping tool to develop full-stack GraphQL applications.

-With a few simple inputs, GraphQL Designer auto generates code for download to start and implement your new application, including GraphQL root queries, schemas, mutations, and client queries.
-Also downloaded are the NoSQL schemas or SQL build scripts, and server file.
+With a few simple inputs, GraphQL Designer auto generates code for download, to start and implement your new application including GraphQL root queries, schemas, mutations, and client queries.
+Also available for dowload are the NoSQL schemas or SQL build scripts, and a server file.

 ![](graphql.gif)

 ## Background

 GraphQL is an emerging open source data query and manipulation language that can be a preferred method over RESTful architecture, fulfilling queries with less API calls, and limiting over-fetching and under-fetching of data.
 Although GraphQL is a powerful query language, starting a new GraphQL application can be time consuming due to its redundant structure.
-This repetitive code can make developing a GraphQL application more intuitive, but also means for every GraphQL type created, a large amount of additional code is required.
+This repetitive code can make developing a GraphQL application more intuitive, but this could also mean that for every GraphQL type created, a large amount of additional code would be required.

 For example, adding a new GraphQL type "User" with the fields "id", "age", and "messages" may require the following:
 - A root query for an individual User by id